0xZ0F/0xZ0F.github.io/_posts/RECourse/Chapter3/2024-05-06-RECourse_CH03_05_CallingConventions.md

 If you want to learn more about the various calling conventions, see the sources at the end of the page.

-> If this lesson was confusing, read through [3.3 Instructions.md]({% post_url/RECourse/Chapter3/2024-05-06-RECourse_CH03_03_Instructions %}) then re-read this lesson.
+> If this lesson was confusing, read through [3.3 Instructions]({% post_url/RECourse/Chapter3/2024-05-06-RECourse_CH03_03_Instructions %}) then re-read this lesson.
 I apologize for this but there really isn't a good order to teach this stuff in since it all goes together.
 {:.prompt-tip}

 # cdecl (C Declaration)